James-Jeudy/Incident-Response/README.md

 ![Brute force success from laptop](https://github.com/James-Jeudy/Incident-Response/assets/160562010/88bae0d4-83ad-4c71-86a5-5a05d69fec4d)

-## Step 3: Containment, Eradication, & Recovery:
+## Step 3: Containment, Eradication, & Recovery

 Since we already turned off the machine as our first step in the incident to prevent any further malicious activity, the next step for containment is to reset the password of our lab-user account, which is our local user account on the Windows VM machine.